Olian04/better-logging/README.md

 console.error('foo'); //  [error] [11:46:35] foo
 ```

-It can also sometimes be usefull to be able to react to a log being emitted.
+It can also sometimes be useful to be able to react to a log being emitted.
 ```js
 require('better-logging')(console, {
   onLogEmitted: log => {